 If you try to deposit a check a second time, your bank may catch the error and stop the check from clearing.
-However, if the check does clear or you cash it, you should immediately notify the bank of your mistake to avoid fees and legal penalties.
+However, if the check clears or you cash it, you should immediately notify the bank of your mistake to avoid fees and legal penalties.

-What Happens If You Cash (or Deposit) the Same Check Twice?
+What Happens If You Cash or Deposit the Same Check Twice?

-Cashing or depositing a check twice is known as a double presentment, and it can happen unintentionally in a couple of different ways:
+Cashing or depositing a check twice is known as a double presentment.

-- You may deposit the check via a mobile app first and then, forgetting you previously deposited the check, get it cashed or attempt to deposit it again.
-Under this scenario, the location where you cashed the check will likely hear from the check writer’s bank at a later date that the check was rejected, and the bank or location where you cashed the check will ask you to repay the check amount.
+- You may deposit the check via a mobile app first, and then, forgetting you previously deposited the check, get it cashed or attempt to deposit it again.
+In this scenario, the location where you cashed the check will likely hear from the check writer’s bank at a later date that the check was rejected, and the bank or location where you cashed the check will ask you to repay the check amount.

-In a recent whitepaper, Chris Swecker, a financial crimes consultant, attorney, and former global security director at Bank of America said, “Even the most rigorous deposit review mechanisms are powerless to identify and reject items that have been previously deposited at other financial institutions.”
+In a recent whitepaper, Chris Swecker, attorney and former global security director at Bank of America said, “Even the most rigorous deposit review mechanisms are powerless to identify and reject items that have been previously deposited at other financial institutions.”

 Bank or Financial Institution Penalties

-If the check was deposited into your bank account a second time (for example, you deposited the check via mobile app first, then went to your bank and deposited it at a counter), once your bank discovers the error, it will attempt to remove the funds from your account.
+If you deposited the check into your bank account a second time (for example, you deposited the check via mobile app first, then went to your bank and deposited it at a counter), once your bank discovers the error, it will attempt to remove the funds from your account.
 If you don’t have sufficient money in your account, you may be subject to overdraft fees or low-balance fees.

-If you cashed the check after depositing it with a mobile app first, there would be a different course of action.
+If you cashed the check after depositing it with a mobile app first, there will be a different course of action.
 The location where you cashed the check will likely hear back from the check writer’s bank that the check has been denied.

 Possible Legal Repercussions

 Again, if it was an honest mistake and you’re immediately able to pay back the amount of the check, you usually won’t face further legal trouble.
-If, however, you’re not able to immediately repay the amount of the mistaken deposit, you could be taken to court and be subject to court costs, lawyer fees, and possibly a fine in addition to paying back the amount of the check.
+If, however, you’re not able to immediately repay the amount of the mistaken deposit, you could be taken to court and be subject to court costs, lawyer fees, and possibly a fine (in addition to paying back the amount of the check).

 First, look through old bank statements to see if you deposited or cashed the check already.
 If you have electronic bank statements, you may be able to search by check number or dollar amount to expedite your search.
 Some online banking accounts will even show an image of the check, so you can be sure you’ve found the correct one.

 If you’re unable to find proof of the deposit using your bank statements, you can take the check to your bank.
 A teller can do a comprehensive search using the routing number, account number, and check numbers on the bottom of the check.